rnwood/Rnwood.Dataverse.Data.PowerShell/Rnwood.Dataverse.Data.PowerShell/docs/Get-DataverseRecord.md

 ```

 ### -Links
-Link entities to apply to query
+Link entities to apply to query.
+Specified using the Dataverse SDK type `LinkEntity`

 ```yaml
 Type: DataverseLinkEntity[]